Japan Has Created the First Artificial Womb

 For millennia, pregnancy has been an experience lived in flesh: messy, painful, miraculous, maternal.
 Now, for the first time in human history, that experience might be lived in silicone and circuitry.

 But a future where embryos float in soft-lighted pods while parents watch on screens?
-It’s no longer fantasy.
-It’s a prototype.
+It’s becoming more than just a fantasy, now it’s a prototype.

 And whether you’re terrified or thrilled, one thing is clear: